 Asymptomatic Carriers May Still Transmit Coronavirus, Says New Research

-The advice from the Centers for Disease Control and Prevention, World Health Organization, and other reputable agencies on how to protect yourself from coronavirus is simple: wash your hands frequently, don't share personal items, and try to keep your distance from those who are showing symptoms.
-But now, new research and anecdotal evidence shows that even those without symptoms may be able to transmit the coronavirus.
+The advice from the US Centers for Disease Control and Prevention (CDC), World Health Organization, and other reputable agencies on how to protect yourself from coronavirus is simple: wash your hands frequently, wear a mask, maintain physical distance between yourself and others, and stay home if you have symptoms (except to get medical care).
+But now there's compelling evidence that even people without symptoms may be transmitting the virus.

-One instance of this possible asymptomatic spreading took place in Massachusetts during a recent Biogen conference at the Boston Marriott Long Wharf.
-According to CNN, the conference too place in February, and after the meeting was over, three employees tested positive for coronavirus—but a spokesperson for the Massachusetts Department of Public Health, via CNN, noted that those three employees didn't show symptoms during the meeting.
+An early instance of possible asymptomatic spread in the US took place during a Biogen conference at the Boston Marriott Long Wharf in late February.
+According to CNN, after the meeting was over, three employees tested positive for coronavirus—but a spokesperson for the Massachusetts Department of Public Health, via CNN, noted that those three employees didn't show symptoms during the meeting.
 As of March 27, the Massachusetts Department of Public Health had traced 99 cases of coronavirus in the state to Biogen conference attendees and their household contacts.

-New research from various outlets also points to asymptomatic or mildly symptomatic carriers, which may count for a significant amount of transmission.
-One research letter, set to be published in the CDC journal Emerging Infectious Disease, found that that time between cases in a chain of transmission is less than a week, with more than 10% of patients being infected by somebody who has the virus but does not yet have symptoms.
-"The data suggest that this coronavirus may spread like the flu," Lauren Ancel Meyers, a professor of integrative biology at UT Austin, who was part of a team of scientists from the United States, France, China and Hong Kong, explained in a press release.
+Research from various outlets also points to asymptomatic or mildly symptomatic carriers, which may count for a significant amount of transmission.
+One research letter, set to be published in the CDC journal Emerging Infectious Diseases, found that that time between cases in a chain of transmission is less than a week, with more than 10% of patients being infected by somebody who has the virus but does not yet have symptoms.
+"The data suggest that this coronavirus may spread like the flu," Lauren Ancel Meyers, a professor of integrative biology at UT Austin, who was part of a team of scientists from the US, France, China and Hong Kong, explained in a press release.
 "That means we need to move quickly and aggressively to curb the emerging threat."